RPSC Sanskrit Department admit card 2022 released; here’s download link

 - Visit the official website rpsc.rajasthan.gov.in

-- On the homepage, click on School Lecturer Admit Card link (when available)
+- On the homepage, click on School Lecturer Admit Card link

 - Go to ‘Get Admit Card’ button and Enter Application No, Date Of Birth and submit